No products in the cart.

 e.
 Buyer Returns.

-All order cancellations must be made by Buyers within forty-eight (48) hours of making a purchase.
 EXCEPT AS SPECIFICALLY PROVIDED HEREIN, WE DO NOT ISSUE REFUNDS AND WE DO NOT ACCEPT RETURNS.
 However, if your product arrived damaged or contaminated, please contact us directly at email@example.com.
-All damaged goods or product quality claims must be made within three (3) calendar days of delivery as noted by the shippers’ tracking information and must comply in a timely manner with any subsequent requests we may require to verify any damage.
+All damaged goods claims must be made within three (3) calendar days of delivery as noted by the shippers’ tracking information and must comply in a timely manner with any subsequent requests we may require to verify any damage.
 Otherwise we shall have no obligations to replace product.
 SHIPPING FEES ARE NON-REFUNDABLE.
 All product refund requests may not be honored and is at the sole discretion of GOOD TROUBLE GOURMET.
 Approved refunds may be deducted from the associated DreamRaise Fundraiser at the sole discretion of GOOD TROUBLE GOURMET.

 6. Referral Policy.

 A “Referral Bonus” is a bonus that we may pay, designed to generate new business prospects for us.
 Attempts to generate Referral Bonuses for referrals to one’s self, to one’s affiliates, or to Store Managers, Sellers, Buyers or others who have been previously referred, are not valid referrals for purposes of the Referral Bonus.
 Such conduct is strictly prohibited and a violation of this Fundraising Policy.
 In the event of a disagreement as to whether a proposed referral is eligible for a Referral Bonus, Good Trouble Gourmet’s determination shall be final and binding.

 7. Sales Contests.